NGeenLibraries/NGeen/README.md

 #### Models Serialization

-To serialize the models from the json response, just add the follow parameters to the configuration.
+To serialize the models from the json response, just add the following parameters to the configuration.

 ```swift
 ApiStore.defaultStore().setModelsPath("results")